mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 3.1 Replace deprecated MapboxMap/style and Snapshot/style

-We've simplified MapboxMap and Snapshot so you can now access Style APIs directly from ``MapboxMap`` and ``Snapshotter`` instance rather than going through the deprecated Style object.
+We've simplified MapboxMap and Snapshot so you can now access Style APIs directly from <doc:MapboxMap> and ``Snapshotter`` instance rather than going through the deprecated Style object.
 For example:

 **v10:**